mikependon/RepoDB.NET/pages/mappers/FluentMapper.md

 - Maps the equivalent `database object` of the data entity.
 - Define the data entity `primary` and `identity` property.
 - Maps the equivalent `column` of the property.
-- Defines the database type and `property handler` of the property and .NET CLR type.
+- Defines the database type and `class/property handler` of the property and .NET CLR type.

 #### Entity Mapping